UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 Ethylhexyl methoxycinnamate -

-Many people think that SPF100 will give them 2x more protection than SPF50.
+Many people think that SPF100 will give them 2 times more protection than SPF50.
 In fact, SPF50 is able to block up to 98% of radiation, and SPF100 - 99%.
-If you use products with SPF 30-50 correctly, then even people with sensitive skin can avoid sunburn.
+If you use products with SPF 30-50 correctly, then even people with sensitive skin able to avoid sunburn.

 3. Not Oxybenzone.
 This ingredient easily penetrates the skin, enters the bloodstream and behaves like the hormone estrogen.
-It can also cause allergic dermatitis.
-This fact once again confirms the need to carefully study the list of ingredients before buying a sunscreen.
+It is also capable of causing allergic dermatitis.
+This fact once again confirms the need to carefully study the list of ingredients before purchasing sunscreen.

-4. Don't use powdered SPF.
+4. Do not use SPF in powder form.
 Most often they contain titanium dioxide and zinc, which can enter the body through the respiratory tract.
 Some studies indicate that titanium dioxide may be a potential carcinogen.
 This also applies to loose makeup powders.

-5. Do not buy sunscreen with vitamin A in the composition.
-He is retinol, retinyl palmitate and so on.
-When exposed to the sun, retinoids can accelerate the formation of tumors.
+5. Do not buy sun protection containing vitamin A. Aka retinol, retinyl palmitate and so on.
+When exposed to sunlight, retinoids can accelerate the formation of tumors.

 A few final safety rules

-1. Do not use sunscreen as a tool to extend the time under the scorching sun
+1. Do not use Sunscreen as a tool to extend your time under the scorching sun.

-2. Take cover! hats, Sunglasses and t-shirts best protection.
-Just look at Nicole Kidman and her healthy sun habits.
+2. Take cover! hats, Sunglasses and T-shirts - best protection.
+Just look at Nicole Kidman and her healthy sun exposure habits.
 It always covers the upper body.
-It may not be as sexy as an open bikini, but it drastically reduces the risk of getting skin cancer.
+It may not be as sexy as a backless bikini, but it dramatically reduces the risk of skin cancer.
 And her husband loves her!
 And she looks great!

 4. Choose a sunscreen with ingredients that block UVA rays, not just UVB.

-5. Get your body tested for vitamin D. If you're deficient, it's time to start taking it as a supplement.
-Vitamin D may reduce the risk of melanoma, the deadliest type of skin cancer.
+5. Get tested for vitamin D levels in your body.
+If you are deficient, it's time to start taking it as a supplement.
+Vitamin D may reduce the risk of developing melanoma, the most dangerous type of skin cancer.

-6. If possible, try to purchase sun blocks labeled waterprooof (waterproof) and sweat-proof (sweat-resistant).
-Such sunblocks provide more reliable protection.
-But don't fall into a false sense of security.
-Such protective products should also be reapplied after 1-2 hours, after bathing and wiping with a towel, like regular sunblocks.
+6. If possible, try to purchase sanitary blocks marked waterproof (waterproof) and sweat-proof (sweat-resistant).
+Such sanitary blocks provide more reliable protection.
+But don't be lulled into a false sense of security.
+Such protective products should also be reapplied after 1-2 hours, after swimming and drying with a towel, just like regular sanitary blocks.

 Where to look for a reliable and safe cream with SPF?

-You can choose from specialized products for the beach and active sports, look for daytime moisturizers, lip balms and decorative cosmetics.
+You can choose from specialized beach products and active sports, look for daytime moisturizers, lip balms and decorative cosmetics.
 You can further narrow your search by selecting other filters:

 • non-mineral (i.e. chemical SPF)